-What you can do aside from shampooing less in the shower, is to use a dry shampoo.
+What you can do aside from shampooing less in the shower, is to use dry shampoo.
 You will experience fresher, fuller hair with the use of a good dry shampoo that won’t feel heavy or leave residue on your hair.
-This is the best option for no wash days.
+This is the best option for no-wash days.

 Another recommendation is to use a blow dryer on a medium or low setting to dry the hair before stepping out.
 Be sure to use one with a nozzle, too, if you want to minimize the amount of time your hair would be exposed to heat.